Antivirals and nMABs for non-hospitalised COVID-19 patients: coverage report

 The code and data for this report can be found in the OpenSAFELY antibody-and-antiviral-deployment repository.
 The accompanying manuscript is published in BMJ Medicine doi:10.1136/bmjmed-2022-000276.

 Update: The release date of this report can be found at the top.
-Our report is updated regularly.
-If you rely on a more recent update for your own reporting or analysis please contact team@opensafely.org to let us know.
+If you have any questions about this report please contact team@opensafely.org.

 Introduction